George Lane (British Army officer): Second World War

 After the outbreak of the Second World War, he volunteered to join the British Army.
 He was accepted as an officer cadet by the Grenadier Guards, but as an alien was also served with a deportation notice.
 Connections via Baillie with Anthony Eden, David Margesson and James Thomas removed the threat of deportation, and he served for a year as a sergeant in the Alien Pioneer Corps.
 He joined SOE, and undertook clandestine missions in occupied Belgium and the Netherlands.
 After he refused to serve with SOE in Hungary, he transferred first to No. 4 Commando and then the German-speaking X Troop (later 3 Troop) in No. 10 Commando.
 He was commissioned in 1943.

 He met the entomologist Miriam Rothschild the same year, while recuperating at her house in Northamptonshire.
 She was herself partly of Hungarian descent; the couple married in August 1943.
 They had six children, four biological: Mary Rozsiska (1945–2010), Charles Daniel (born 1948), Charlotte Teresa (born 1951) and Johanna Miriam (born 1951); and two adopted.

 While commanding one of the Operation Tarbrush commando reconnaissance raids on the coast of the Pas de Calais shortly before D-Day, Lane was captured by the Germans on 18–19 May 1944.
-He expected to be executed in accordance with Hitler's Commando Order but instead he was questioned over tea by Field Marshal Rommel, with Lane pretending to know no German, and to be Welsh to hide his Hungarian accent when speaking English; von Tempelhoff notices during the interview that he has an accent, possibly Eastern European (the commanding officer of 3 Troop, Captain Bryan Hilton Jones, was Welsh), and then imprisoned at Fresnes Prison near Paris and then Oflag IX-A/H at Spangenberg Castle in Hesse.
+He expected to be executed in accordance with Hitler's Commando Order but instead he was questioned over tea by Field Marshal Rommel, with Lane pretending to know no German, and to be Welsh to hide his Hungarian accent when speaking English; von Tempelhoff noticed during the interview that he had an accent, possibly Eastern European (the commanding officer of 3 Troop, Captain Bryan Hilton Jones, was Welsh).
+Lane was then imprisoned at Fresnes Prison near Paris and then Oflag IX-A/H at Spangenberg Castle in Hesse.

 He later escaped and was liberated, finding shelter with his brother-in-law Victor Rothschild in Paris, whose house had plenty of Château Lafite and Dom Pérignon but no hot water.
 He was awarded the Military Cross for his war service, for his part in the Tarbrush raids.